Dean Henderson: Style of play

 Henderson is known for his distribution with both his hands and feet as a goalkeeper, as well as his ability to claim crosses or to catch and punch high balls, with Rob Dawson of ESPN describing him as "more complete" than his teammate David de Gea in 2021.
 Mark Critchley of The Independent has also described him as a "vocal presence" in goal.
 He is also known for his reflexes.

 Personal life

 Henderson was born in Whitehaven, Cumbria.
 He played county cricket as a schoolboy and was an accomplished batsman and wicket-keeper but chose football.
 Henderson initially started out as an outfield player before switching to his role as a goalkeeper.

-During his time at Shrewsbury Town, Henderson shaved off all of his hair in support of Hope House.
+During his time at Shrewsbury Town, Henderson shaved off all of his hair in support of Hope House children's hospice.

 On 27 May 2019, Henderson achieved two Guinness World Records titles for 'Fastest time to dress as a goalkeeper (football)' (49.51 seconds) and 'Most football headed passes in one minute (team of two)' (91 – with Jake Clarke-Salter).